Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 8: Hyperspectral unmixing

-We performed hyperspectral unmixing with a linear mixing model using VCA for endmember extraction and FCLS for abundance estimation.
-As shown in Supplementary Figure~\ref{fig:SI_unmix}, the unmixing results consistently show progressive loss of the sp$^{3}$-like component with decreasing scan speed, while the sp$^{2}$-like component increases and eventually saturates.
+We performed hyperspectral unmixing with a linear mixing model using vertex component analysis (VCA)~\cite{nascimento2005vertex} for endmember extraction and fully-constrained least squares (FCLS) for abundance estimation.
+As shown in Supporting Figure~\ref{fig:SI_unmix}, the unmixing results consistently show progressive loss of the diamond-associated component with decreasing scan speed, while the carbon-associated component increases and eventually saturates.
 This reinforces the main conclusion that sp$^{3}$ depletion provides a reliable, monotonic indicator of graphitization.
 Hyperspectral unmixing is a powerful technique that leverages the full spectrum and does not require pre-defined labels.
 However, it is sensitive to the presence of noise or species not considered in the analysis.
-As shown in Supplementary Figure \ref{fig:SI_unmix}a, the presence of the broadband emission damage shell when fabricating at intermediate speeds is mislabeled as being a mixture of diamond and graphite phases.
+As shown in Supporting Figure \ref{fig:SI_unmix}a, the presence of the broadband emission damage shell when fabricating at intermediate speeds is mislabeled as being a mixture of diamond and graphite phases, since in the analysis only two endmembers are considered.

-Supplementary Figure~\ref{fig:SI_unmixing_endmembers} presents the endmembers extracted using different unmixing techniques and spectral regions of interest, exhibiting the variance that these endmembers can have.
-This behavior is expected: VCA and N-FINDR are geometric algorithms that approximate the data as lying within a convex simplex.
-They perform best when pixels lie close to the true extremes, but in practice the confocal voxel contains mixtures, variable SNR, NV$^{0}$ fluorescence, and stress-induced peak shifts.
-The algorithms therefore identify different “extreme’’ representatives of the sp$^{3}$-like and sp$^{2}$-like responses, leading to small method-dependent variations that do not alter the physical interpretation.
+Supporting Figure~\ref{fig:SI_unmixing_endmembers} presents the endmembers extracted using different unmixing techniques and spectral regions of interest (ROI), exhibiting the variance that these endmembers can have.
+This behavior is expected: VCA and \textit{N-FINDR}~\cite{winter1999n} are geometric algorithms that approximate the data as lying within a convex simplex.
+They perform best when pixels lie close to the true extremes, but in practice the confocal voxel contains mixtures, variable SNR, NV$^{0}$ fluorescence, and potentially stress-induced peak shifts.
+The algorithms therefore identify different “extreme’’ representatives of the diamond-like and graphite-like responses, leading to small method-dependent variations that do not alter the physical interpretation.
 Indeed, the endmembers preserve the spectral features of their associated spectra, that is, the sp3 peak and NV0 band for the endmember associated to diamond, and the G band and, to lesser extent, the D band for the one associated to graphite.